gstvolvr/options/README.md

 positions, with expiration dates usually over a year in the future, that provide a good balance of downward protection (15% to 30%) and expected return (premium + dividends).

+I discuss the strategy in more detail [here](https://www.oliver.dev/posts/2025/05/options-screener-part-i.html)

 Positions are loaded into [this](https://docs.google.com/spreadsheets/d/1dhLDNkZbI2-7Fm4jXRreL-S6oTRExumvJRH1fEQIiOs/edit?usp=sharing) Google Sheet and are updated every 15 minutes on trading days.

 # Data
-I pull data from free 2 sources:
-1. IEX Cloud (dividend information)
-2. TDAmeritrade API (everything else)

-I track the following attributes:
+I pull data from the Schwab API and track the following attributes:
 * name
 * industry
 * stock price